rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 ### 2.14.2. bf_mem_op_free_page, OP=0x7, IDX=0x1

 Frees a page previously allocated by bf_mem_op_alloc_page.
 This operation is optional and not all microkernels may implement it.
-For more information, please see bf_mem_op_alloc_page.

 **Input:**
 | Register Name | Bits | Description |